Smoke and mirrors

 Detractors, however, argue they could undermine efforts to de-normalise tobacco use.
 After decades of working to stigmatise smoking – with a high degree of success – health authorities are concerned these cigarette-like devices will once again make smoking 'cool'.

-Nicotine is a highly toxic chemical linked with lung, head and neck, gastric, pancreatic, gallbladder, liver, colon, breast, cervical, urinary bladder and kidney cancers.
-Overseas studies have found the amount of nicotine delivered in e-cigarettes may be more or less than the amount stated.
+Nicotine is a highly toxic chemical, and overseas studies have found the amount of nicotine delivered in e-cigarettes may be more or less than the amount stated.
 Leakages are also a risk, and nicotine absorbed through the skin can make people very sick.
 While nicotine replacement therapy (NRT) products, such as gum and patches, have been rigorously assessed for efficacy and safety, no assessment of electronic cigarettes has been undertaken.

 Another issue identified by the World Health Organization (WHO), in a 2014 report on the marketing and use of e-cigarettes, is the variability among products (hardware and liquids) and hence in the toxicity of their contents and emissions.